wwt/testing-file-io-junit/README.md

 JUnit4's @Rules should be avoided whenever possible, as JUnit5 has adopted an extension based approach to replace rules.

 That said, if your team has some technical reason to stay on JUnit4, you're in luck too.
-JUnit4 comes bundled with the `TemporaryFolder` rule, which can manage temporary files for you
+JUnit4 comes bundled with the `TemporaryFolder` rule, which can manage temporary files for you.

-To use the rule, declare a public field of type `TemporaryFolder`, annotated with `@Rule`.
+To use the rule, declare a field that is a new instance of `TemporaryFolder` annotated with `@Rule`.
 Use that field to create folders or files as necessary.
 These files will be tracked and removed after each test completes.

 ```java